MGLI BRANDS Vogue Philippines

 Industry experts will share their experiences and their perspective on a variety of topics.
 As audiences are empowered, a next generation of creatives will be inspired.

-Through the lens of Vogue Philippines, these strings symbolize connections and continuity.
+Vogue Threads is an experience that weaves Philippine culture, creativity, and community into the world.
+Through the lens of Vogue Threads, these strings symbolize connections and continuity.
 They represent the intricate relationships and histories that bind the Filipino community, both within the motherland and across the global stage.

 Paris, France • September 2024